mazpaijo/centos6/README.md

-Automatic Script Installer by KangArie
+Automatic Script Installer by KangArie edited by Mazpaijo
 ==========

 ## Usage